aparrett/poker-ui-deprecated/README.md

 # poker-app-ui

-An app where you can play Texas Hold'em poker with your friends.
+Play Texas Hold'em poker!
 Click [here](https://poker-friends.herokuapp.com/) to play.
 (The servers are running on free Heroku instances and will take several seconds to boot up.)

 ## Project setup